The other day, Nautica and I had a major breakthrough in our riding and it wasn’t even during a lesson.

-The truth was, yes, he was overbent and yes, his outside shoulder was all kinds of out of control, but he was responsive to the aids and his neck was soft and manageable.
-Finally!
+The truth is, yes, he was overbent and yes, his outside shoulder was all kinds of out of control, but he was responsive to the aids and his neck was soft and manageable.
+Finally.
 Now we can start to consider that outside shoulder.
 But that’s a lesson for another day.

 The good news is Nautica is catching on quickly.
 In just nine weeks he has already improved beautifully in his trot tempo, gait quality and we even found our canter again.
 It’s almost resembling something of a normal, three-beat, equine gait as opposed to an antelope’s leaping.

 The dressage will come.
 We just have to work on regular, good old-fashioned riding first.
 You have to learn to give before you can bend and you have to learn bend before you can progress on to the spectacular flying changes and piaffe… or quite possibly there are a few more steps in there somewhere.